-The Claims Conference is co-funding the online presentation of Dutch postwar art claim files.
+The Claims Conference has co-funding the online presentation of Dutch postwar art claim files.

 Center for Jewish Art of the Hebrew University

-The Claims Conference is co-funding the scanning and digitization of the extensive files of the Center for Jewish Art.
+The Claims Conference has co-funding the scanning and digitization of the extensive files of the Center for Jewish Art.